 Where will I feel the contraction?

 Usually, the contraction will be felt in your abdomen.
-Some women can literally feel the contraction start at the top of their uterus and radiate downwards.
-Some women just feel the pain, and that’s ok.
+Some women can feel the contraction start at the top of their uterus or lower back and radiate downwards towards the abdomen.
+Other women just feel the pain, and that’s ok.
 Some women don’t feel much pain at all, and that’s ok, too.

 Sometimes, the pain circles from your abdomen around your hips to your back.
 This is often an indicator that the baby is traveling downwards facing your belly.
 The easiest way for baby to be born is facing your back – this makes it easier to pass under your pelvic bone.
 Don’t worry, though, lots of babies enter the world “sunny side up.”